 Audiologists diagnose and manage patients who have problems with hearing or balance, including fitting and evaluating hearing aids.
 Audiologists work closely with physicians, referring clients to appropriate practitioners for medical or surgical care when needed.
 They are found working in hospitals and clinics, private hospitals, schools, and nursing homes, and work with patients of all ages (newborns to the elderly).

-Prerequisites (must be completed with a “C” grade or higher):
+Typical Prerequisites for audiology programs include these courses (must be completed with a “C” grade or higher):